Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

 Tell ShipStation whether you print labels to a thermal label printer or to a standard desktop printer.

-All labels created in ShipStation are 4" × 6" labels, similar to 100mm x 150mm or A5, suitable for thermal label printers.
+All labels created in ShipStation are 4" × 6" labels, similar to 100mm x 150mm or A5.
+This size is suitable for thermal label printers.
 If you use an inkjet or laser printer to print multiple labels on a standard A4 sheet, ShipStation adjusts the label orientation 90 degrees to print two labels horizontally.

 Click Select a Label Layout.

-Select the format that matches the type of printer you use, and whether to print labels only or to print labels and packing slips together.
+Select the format that matches the type of printer you use.
+Select whether to print only the labels or to print labels and packing slips together.

 Choose one of the 4" x 6" options if you use a thermal label printer, like a DYMO or Zebra.